Seemavij/Resturant-_Booking/README.md

 * Delhi Darbar is a Asian Resturant and vegan Cafe based in Dublin that welcomes all people and serves delicious brunch items to customers.
 The goal is to create a nurturing space where people can connect, explore sustainable living, and indulge in mouthwatering dishes.
 The website includes a Menu, Reservation options and account creations for the individual user.

-* Delhi Darbar |Asian cuisine & Vegan Cafe 🌱:
+* Delhi Darbar |Asian cuisine & Cafe 🌱:

 * Delhi Darbar is a Asian Resturant and vegan cafe that goes beyond serving delicious plant-based food!